 - Italy: restricted

-- United Kingdom: users should still verify directly before assuming access
+- United Kingdom: restricted per Polymarket’s own documentation; verify directly before assuming access

 If you need the broader US legal framing, use Are Prediction Markets Legal in the US?.
 If you need the broader platform overview, use What Is Polymarket?.